 Posted by Willy Franzen on May 23, 2008.
-Positions below updated every five minutes.
+Jobs updated daily.

 UPDATE: Because of this post The Landers Group was forced out of business (or at least has changed names).
 Our original intent was to shed light on the practices that The Landers Group used, but this post has evolved into a fabulous resource for helping job seekers avoid hiring scams.
 The tactics that these Multi-Level Marketing companies use are typically the same, so read through the post and check the 200+ comments section to get the latest names these firms are using.
 This should help you determine whether the company that you’re about to interview with is a scam or not.
 And if you’re looking for legit entry level jobs, browse around the site—you’ve come to the right place.

 One Day, One Job is about helping college students find great entry-level jobs.
 We’ve always taken this literally by featuring companies that look like great places to work (we can’t ever be 100% on this, but we do our best).
 Well, a big part of finding a great first job is avoiding the not so great (or really awful) jobs that are out there, so, today, we are going to look at a company called The Landers Group, which has been identified as a scam by people online and in the media.
 As it gets later in the post-graduation job hunting season, many new grads become desperate.
 It makes them easy prey for employment scams like those peddled by The Landers Group.